Interest Only Remortgages

 In Scotland there are sometimes restrictions on certain postcodes, in this instance you may need to seek the help of a specialist lender and most certainly an interest only remortgage expert will be needed.

-Northern Ireland is very similar to Scotland, a number of UK lenders don’t lend in Northern Ireland, this means the criteria is stricter with the ones that do.
+Northern Ireland is similar to Scotland, a number of UK lenders do not lend in Northern Ireland, this means the criteria is stricter with the ones that do.
 Things to consider:

 - Equity in property